IEntin/ClientServer/README.md

-### Fast lockless Clent-Server on Linux based on named pipes.
+### Fast Lockless Linux Clent-Server on Named Pipes.

-Transport layer based on named pipes (fifo, better performance and arguably stronger security than in a case of sockets).
+Transport layer is named pipes (fifo, better performance and arguably stronger security than in a case of sockets).

 Lockless.
 Processing batches of requests without locking.

 Memory Pooling.
 Business code and mostly compression/decompression are not allocating.

-Optional LZ4 compression is built in.
+Built in optional LZ4 compression.

 Business logic, compression, task multithreading, and transport layer are completely decoupled.